boylesoftware/x2node-ws/README.md

 * `authorized` - A Boolean flag that tells if the call was authorized.
 By the time the call object is passed to the handler, the flag is going to be `true`.

+* `requestedRepresentation` - Response content type requested by the caller via an HTTP request "Accept" header.
+If the caller did not provide "Accept" header, defaults to the first content type returned by the handler's optional `getRepresentations()` method.
+If the handler does not have `getRepresentations()` method, defaults to "application/json".

 * `entity` - An object with the unmarshalled request payload, or `null` if none.

 * `entityContentType` - If `entity` is present, this is the request payload content type (all lower-case, stripped of any parameters such as "charset").